 Twinleaf (Jeffersonia diphylla)

-This is a demur North American native that often gets confused with bloodroot, because their flowers are very similar.
+Twinleaf is a demur North American native that often gets confused with bloodroot because their flowers are very similar.
 Twinleaf was named in honor of Thomas Jefferson and yes, he did grow it.
-What’s wonderful about twinleaf flowers is that they can bloom even before the leaves fan out.
+What is wonderful about twinleaf flowers is that they can bloom even before the leaves fan out.

-It’s called twinleaf because there are 2 opposite leaves, like butterfly wings.
+It is called twinleaf because there are two opposite leaves like butterfly wings.
 The flowers are fleeting, but the interesting leaves stick around all summer.
-They also have rather unique seed pods.
+They also have unique seed pods.

-Poetry has been written about bluebells and many folks don’t think spring has arrived until they see them in bloom.
-Much like lungwort, the flowers don’t actually start out blue.
+Poetry has been written about bluebells and many folks do not think spring has arrived until they see them in bloom.
+Much like lungwort, the flowers do not actually start out blue.
 They begin as pink buds and turn blue later.
-But there’s no denying their charm, with dangling clusters of tubular blue flowers.
+But there’s no denying their charm with dangling clusters of tubular blue flowers.

-Bluebells are yet another spring ephemeral, disappearing shortly after they flower.
-Don’t fret, they’ve done their job for the season and need the down time to recover their strength.
-Besides,... as they disappear, they make room for other plants to shine.
+Bluebells are yet another spring ephemeral, these disappear shortly after they flower.
+They have done their job for the season and need the downtime to recover their strength.
+As they disappear, they make room for other plants to shine.

-Growing Conditions: Bluebells need a rich, moist soil in the spring.
-They can handle a little bit drier soil in the summer, when they’re dormant.
+- Growing conditions: Bluebells need rich, moist soil in the spring.
+They can handle a slightly drier soil in the summer when dormant.

-Exposure: Partial shade to shade.
-Don’t try to grow these in full unless your climate is cool and wet.
+- Sun exposure: These plants need partial shade to shade.
+Do not try to grow these in full sun unless your climate is cool and wet.